Process Documentation Examples + How-to Guide

 Step-by-step guides are critical for sharing internal and external process flows in order.
 They're especially useful in education, technical support and training.

-Let’s say you’re demonstrating how you do payroll.
+Let’s say you’re demonstrating how you do payroll to a team member.
 You'll want to outline what to do and when; if someone cuts the check before deducting taxes, things will get messy for the company and the employee.

 Step-by-step guides are a consistent and reliable way to show someone how to do something.
 We use step-by-step guides to break tasks into bite-sized parts.

 This is especially great for answering questions throughout the workday.
-If you're training another employee or simply supporting a colleague, a step-by-step guide is a great way to quickly share a process.
+If you're training a new employee or another team member, or simply supporting a colleague, a step-by-step guide is a great way to quickly share a process.

-💡 Scribe tip: Use a process documentation tool to generate step-by-step guides with visuals and annotated screenshots.
+💡 Scribe tip: Automate process documentation with tools like Scribe — auto-generate step-by-step guides with AI-powered text and annotated screenshots in seconds.

 How to create an effective step-by-step guide